|Scientific Name||Iva xanthiifolia Nutt.|

 Moist rich soils.

 I. xanthifolia is a major weed problem in Texas pastures.
-The species is very prolific and can be difficult to control if not controlled early.
+The species is very prolific and can be difficult to manage if not controlled early.
 It can reduce forage, hay quality and yield.
-Similar to ragweed the pollen cause hay fever.
-Native Americans harvested I. Xanthifolia due to its oil content.
+Similar to ragweed the pollen can cause hay fever.
+Native Americans harvested I. xanthifolia due to its oil content.

 Integrated Crop Management

 Frequent soil cultivation suppresses this weed on arable fields.
 In rangeland it is necessary to maintain intact pastures.
 Overgrazing provides good conditions for I. xanthifolia infestations.